mcc85s/FightingEntropy/Docs/CPH-MSP/readme.md

 ### 1.7 Scope of Duties

 **Tom** works very hard to avoid all contact with me whatsoever, for obvious reasons.
+(Edit: He is the only staff member who will actively avoid using the most direct way to the back door, in order to avoid coming near me or the workstation I typically use.
+That's sayin' something.)

 Because he knows that I could do **his job** and **Ethan**’s, and even **save the library from having to spend money on the contractors** that they call to set up **Ethernet cables** in the *false ceilings* for the **security cameras** and **access points**.
 Every time they call the (**audio/video**) guys to come in, THEY get up on the ladders and do the **same job** that I used to do at **Computer Answers** and at **PTI Security** with **Kevin Birch**.